Packet Data

 | LCP | PPP link negotiation terminates in the packet-core path |

-| IPCP | PDSN assigns an IP address from the mobile pool (10.55.0.0/24) |
+| IPCP | PDSN assigns an IP address from the mobile pool (10.55.0.0/24), unless opt-in Mobile IPv4 is enabled and the handset opens IPCP without an IP-Address option |

 | Data transfer | IP packets flow over RLP/PPP on the radio side, then through the packet service path to TUN/FOU/FOU-TCP transport |